Rambanapasi/Much-Ado-Dividends/Thesis/README.md

 # Putting it together

-Dividend portfolios either HY or DGPS have overtime give some level of positive return, as measured by the cumulative return.
-However, HY indexes give above average excess return for the sample period and most portfolios have show no ability to harverst premium to a noticable effect on portfolio value overtime.
-From this metric, there is no super convincing signal that these portfolios give some consistent excess return.

-The moment we stratifying according to different periods of volatility we notice that during periods of high volatility, its less about the region and more of the investment strategy that plays a big part in explaining the performance.
-SA performs well during these high vol periods.
-Unusual given in this time there is a flight to safety and EM and SA by association will be risky at this time.
-During periods of low vol, advanced market portfolios generally give higher returns that in high vol conditions.

-When we consider rolling returns, excess returns for most portfolios move in a similar direction, generally there are part of the same asset class, exposed to the same risk factors and should behave the same way. with the exception the SA portfolios. we notice that over three years, it has great variance in excess returns. .
+Over time, dividend portfolios, whether HY or DGPS, have exhibited positive excess returns as indicated by cumulative returns.
+While the UK_HY index has shown the highest cumulative return, this trend is not consistently observed across other regional indexes.
+Consequently, when assessing the aggregate perspective on investor portfolio value, dividend portfolios may not offer a reliable means to capture the value premium consistently.
+However, upon stratifying these portfolios according to different periods of market volatility, it becomes evident that during high volatility periods, the primary determinant of performance is not the geographical region but rather the specific investment strategy employed.
+Surprisingly, portfolios based in South Africa (SA) tend to perform well during these high volatility periods, which is somewhat unconventional as such times are typically associated with a flight to safety, and Emerging Markets (EM) and, by extension, South Africa, are considered riskier.

+When extending our analysis to encompass interest rate cycles, we observe a contrasting effect compared to the volatility-based stratification.
+Specifically, during periods of low volatility, High Yield (HY) indexes yield the highest returns.
+Conversely, high volatility periods yield mixed performances for both High Yield (HY) and Dividend Growth (DG) portfolios.In assessing consistency, we employ the information ratio.
+Initially, we discern that, at a broad level, dividend portfolios do not consistently maintain a positive ratio over an extended investment horizon.
+However, disparities in performance emerge.
+Notably, South African (SA) and dividend indexes have consistently delivered positive ratios over the past decade.
+In contrast, Emerging Markets (EM) and Japanese (JP) indexes have experienced substantial declines in their information ratios, despite seemingly consistent performance prior to 2015.
+Meanwhile, the United States (US), European Union (EU), and United Kingdom (UK) indexes have exhibited unpredictable performance over the sampled period.

+When we integrate our information ratio findings with drawdown analysis, we observe that advanced economies have experienced the fewest drawdowns over the sample period, with the exception of the UK.
+This could suggest a relatively lower level of systematic risk in these economies.
+Conversely, South African (SA) and Emerging Market (EM) drawdowns have exhibited a declining trend, possibly indicating a reduced perception of risk in emerging markets over time.

+# In a nutshell,

+-   HY divi strategies work in low volatility.
+-   All seem to perform well in hiking cycles, but mostly HY portfolios.
+-   SA and EM indexes at different periods gave the highest informatio ratio.
+We know from our cumulative returns that this could be only due to lower risk.
+Once we look at drawdowns, they reduced overtime.
+    A more direct measure can help explain this point better.